-The first course for students in the Child Development or Teacher Academies, Human Growth and Development is designed for students interested in working with children in a variety of careers.
+This course is for students in the Child Development Academy, or Teacher Academy of Maryland (TAM), and is designed for students interested in working with children in a variety of careers.
 It focuses on the major theories of child development and learning.
 Practical experience is gained by observation of and interaction with young children.
 Students must be in at least the 10th grade.
 Students who complete Human Growth and Development and Foundations of Curriculum and Instruction with a B or higher may be eligible for college credits at Howard Community College.

-CT-925-1♥ Teaching as a Profession - GT Grades 11, 12
+CT-925-CC♥+ Teaching as a Profession - G/T Grades 10, 11, 12